 - Blend until smooth and creamy, for about 1-2 minutes.

-- Using a nut milk bag, strain the milk.
+- Using a nut milk bag, strain the milk into a glass bottle.

 Is Soaking the Almonds Necessary?

-You technically don’t have to but soaking the nuts is the key for creamy, silky, non-gritty milk.
-This is because soaking saturates the nuts from the inside out.
-Soak the nuts for smoother milk.
-Once the nuts have been soaked, it takes about 5 minutes to make the milk!
+Almonds don’t need to be soaked in water beforehand.
+However, soaking is key for silky and non-gritty milk.
+In other words, soaking almond saturates the nuts from the inside out.
+For that reason, I always recommend soaking them for a smoother and creamier milk texture.
+After the nuts have soaked in water, it takes about 5 minutes to make the milk!

 Is it even worth my time?

 That’s for you to decide!
-Once you make it a couple times, you’ll realize just how easy it is to make it on a regular basis.
+After you learn how to make almond milk and practice making it a couple of times, you’ll realize just how easy it is to make it on a regular basis.
 Just like eating at home, you have to carve a little time for it.